-Having gotten that brief rant out of the way, let’s continue on with the reasons why I overlooked the bad.
+Having gotten that brief rant out of the way, let’s continue on with the reasons why I overlook the bad.
 With exception to the charms of Hallmark telefilms, most Christmas movies of the modern era attempt to outdo one another with copious amounts of chaos.
-While this makes for a comedic 90 minutes, it really serves no depth or purpose towards the characters.
+While this makes for a comedic 90 minutes, it really serves no purpose to the characters.
 Here, there is a linier story told for the characters which is an almost beautiful kind of change.
 I loved the “heart” the script had.
 True there are some “awkward” faults, but overall the story is a moving one that teaches its character so much more than most of the films of this caliber master.

 Broken up into separate sections, the film structures its story in a unique way.
 Before everything ties together in a neat Christmas bow, the vignettes (keep a close eye on everything that happens because nearly everything and everyone connects) break into sections, giving us a kind of unique perspective.
 It’s like a snapshot of what each character is looking for.
 My favorite section is the airport scenes and the train scene.
 But then, I’m perfectly willing to admit that may be the romantic in me talking.

 If you’re looking for something fun to enjoy with the family, Love the Coopers isn’t a bad way to do that.
 Just know that this is more of a scrapbook film than it is a night at the comedy show.
 Final word would go something like this; if you prefer cleaner entertainment, turn to the charms of Hallmark Channel.
 But, if you don’t mind overlooking some flaws to get to the heart of a good story (seriously, the ending of this [!], the narration, and unguarded joy), strangely it reminds us to give thanks for those in our life and to embrace the “messy,” simple joys that find us on that journey.